-Neither the Data Protection Act 2018 nor GDPR prevent, or limit, the sharing, or withholding, of information for the purposes of keeping children safe.
-Information which is sensitive and personal will be treated as 'special category personal data' for the purposes of compliance with GDPR.
-Legal and secure information sharing between schools, Children's Social Care and other local agencies is essential for keeping children safe and ensuring they get the support they need.
-Information will enhance the safeguarding of a child in a timely manner but it is not possible to gain consent, it cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a child at risk.
-Fears about sharing information must not be allowed to stand in the way of promoting the welfare and protecting the safety of children.
+Neither the Data Protection Act 2018 nor UK GDPR prevent, or limit, the sharing, or withholding, of information for the purposes of keeping children safe.
+Information which is sensitive and personal will be treated as 'special category personal data'.
+Legal and secure information sharing between schools, Children's Social Care and other agencies is essential.
+Information can be shared without consent where there is good reason to do so, and that the sharing of information will enhance the safeguarding of a child but it is not possible to gain consent, it cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a child at risk.
+When parents do not give permission to share information staff must consider if a child is at risk of harm, before a decision to not share information is made; when there is disparity between parent's views and those of their children, professionals must maintain focus on the child.
+Fears about sharing information must not be allowed to stand in the way of protecting the safety of children.
 As with all data sharing, appropriate organisational and technical safeguards will be in place.

-Under the Data Protection Act 2018 and the GDPR, schools are permitted to withhold pupils' personal data where, for example, a child is in a refuge or other form of emergency accommodation and to provide the information would place a child at risk.
+Under the Data Protection Act 2018 and the UK GDPR, schools are permitted to withhold pupils' personal data where, for example, a child is in a refuge or other form of emergency accommodation and to provide the information would place a child at risk.